marcharper/python-ternary/README.md

 ### Pip

-You can install the current release (1.0.5) with pip (you may need to use sudo):
+You can install the current release (1.0.5) with pip:
 ```bash
     pip install python-ternary
 ```